MDKhalif/faucet-copy/README.md

 # Mina Faucet

-Currently WIP.

-A faucet for Mina.
-Allows users to request funds for a specified Mina account and network.
+A faucet for Mina testnets.
+Allows users to request tMina for a specified Mina account and network.

 ## Developing